sjaehn/BOops/README.md

 #### Oops

 This is the most important one.
-Don't run B.Noname01 without some oops!
+Don't run B.Oops without some oops!

 ## What's new